Waal, Kit de

 ‘I think as a writer you must always be vulnerable whatever you’re writing.
 Vulnerability is where the truth lives and if you pull your punches, or don’t really go there, I think the reader knows it – knows you’re trying to conceal something or at best you can’t, for whatever reason, tell the truth.’

-Kit de Waal’s contribution to literature and potential legacy:
+Kit de Waal’s contribution to literature and potential legacy

 De Waal’s work is rooted in what could be called ‘marginal’ lives, but she has noted that publishing, and the creative industries, threaten to become something of a closed shop for the middle classes once more.
 One result of this is that whole swathes of experience – the world of minimum-wage work, for example – are absent from fiction.
 She believes that the solution is not for one or two lucky individuals to be raised up from an impoverished group – but about giving existence some stability again: decent housing, long-term rents, a regular wage and a bit of space to breathe.
 She would never say ‘prioritise working class writers only’, but she does say ‘let’s at least see who is out there, both as writers and as readers.’